reiddraper/data-traceability/data-traceability.markdown

 transformation and debug it later.
 For example, consider this
 workflow:

-	rawData = downloadFrom( someSite )
+    rawData = downloadFrom(someSite)
-	cleanData = cleanup( rawData )
+    cleanData = cleanup(rawData)
-	newArtistData = extractNewArtists( cleanData )
+    newArtistData = extractNewArtists(cleanData)

 Let's say we've uncovered a problem in the `cleanup()` function.
 We would only have to correct the code and rerun that stage of the pipeline.
 We never replaced `rawData` and hence it would be available for any such debugging later.

-To further advantage of immutability, we persisted our data under its normal identifier, and also with a compound key of identifier and timestamp.
+To further advantage of immutability, we persisted our data under a compound key of identifier and timestamp.
 This helped us find the exact inputs to any of our data processing steps, which saved time when we had to debug an issue.